 I am manic depressive, now more commonly calledbi-polar, and refuse to feel any shame in the way that I am made.
+I have recently decided to occasionally refer to my illness as Tigger-Eeyore Disorder.

 I think it is important to understand my relationship style if you want to engage in romance with me.
 It is predicated on two principles, that people are not possessions, and that love is not a finite resource that must be parceled out.